postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

 warning: false
 ---

-1. Are these reports generated real time?
+1. Are these reports generated real-time?

     The reports are not generated real-time.
 They may show you a lag of few minutes to 24 hours.
 You can view the last updated time to know the exact time the reports were last refreshed.